po1sigala/live/02-Lesson-Plans/Full-Time/04-Week/01-Day/01-Day-LessonPlan.md

   * **Presentation Requirements**:

-  * **Project Metrics**: Your project will be evaluated on its concept, design, functionality, collaboration, and presentation.
+  * **Project Metrics**: Your project will be evaluated on fulfilling technical criteria, as well as its concept, deployment, repository quality, application quality, presentation, and collaboration.

   * **API Suggestions**: It is recommended that you use an API that: Allows CORS, requires simple or no authentication, uses JSON, is well documented.